agile-lab-dev/witboost-azure-adls-output-port-template/docs/index.md

 ### Prerequisites

 - A Data Product should already exist in order to attach the new components to it.
-- You can create an ADLS Gen2 component at any time, but at deployment the defined ADLS Gen2 Storage Account and Container must exist
+- An ADLS Gen2 Storage component must already exist on the Data Product

 ### Component Metadata